qmorel/popin/README.md

-# popin
-Simple mordern JS Popin component
+# Modern JS (es6) Popin component

+This package is a simple, accessible component for making easy and light popin for your website/application

+## Usage